Synchronisation Channel

 # destination)

-Read the rsync options section for more details about the available options.
+Please see the rsync options page for more details about the available options.

 Rsync Rules